plexus/chestnut/README.md

 Clojure/ClojureScript apps effectively.
 It comes with

 * [Figwheel](https://github.com/bhauman/lein-figwheel) Automatically
-  reload your ClojureScript code as soon as you save the file, no need for browser refresh.
+  reload your ClojureScript and CSS as soon as you save the file, no need for browser refresh.
 * [Weasel](https://github.com/tomjakubowski/weasel) Next generation browser
   connected REPL.
 Try things out and manipulate your running app.